agude/agude.github.io/_drafts/2019-02-23-switrs_bicycle_crashes_by_date.md

 Thinking back to [the model][model] we can try to reason about the trend.
-We know the number of cars increased, so the decrease in accidents in the last few years is either due to a decrease in the  number of cyclists---possibly because they traded their bikes for cars as they found employment---or decrease in likelihood of an accident---perhaps because drivers are more used to cyclists and lookout for them.
+We know the number of cars increased, so the decrease in accidents in the last few years is either due to a decrease in the  number of cyclists---possibly because they traded their bikes for cars as they found employment---or a decrease in likelihood of an accident---perhaps because drivers are more used to cyclists and lookout for them.